 By following these simple steps you can ensure your spine is aligned properly and reduce the chance of muscle strain.

-In the event that you’ve completed your housework and you’re starting to feel back or neck pain, don’t worry too much.
+In the event that you’ve completed your housework and you’re starting to feel neck or back pain, don’t worry too much.
 In most cases, pain will subside after a couple of days or will only require light conservative treatment (pain medication, heat packs, lifestyle changes, etc.).
-If your pain persists or has become debilitating, contact Laser Spine Institute to learn about our minimally invasive, outpatient endoscopic procedures.
+If your pain persists or has become debilitating, contact Laser Spine Institute to learn about our minimally invasive, outpatient procedures.